rubygems/bundler/README.md

 ### Contributing

 While some Bundler contributors are compensated by Ruby Together, the project maintainers make decisions independent of Ruby Together.
-As a project, we welcome contributions regardless of the author’s affiliation with Ruby Together.
+As a project, we welcome contributions regardless of your affiliation with Ruby Together.
 So if you'd like to contribute to Bundler, that's awesome, and we <3 you!

 We have a [guide with recommended first steps](doc/contributing/README.md) that we suggest anyone interested in contributing to Bundler review first.
-Once you’ve completed those steps, feel free to get started contributing in any of the following ways:
+Once you’ve completed those steps, feel free to start contributing in any of the following ways:

-- Adding new sections or making edits to the [documentation website](http://bundler.io) and [man pages](http://bundler.io/man/bundle.1.html)
+- Adding new sections or making edits to the [documentation website](https://github.com/bundler/bundler-site) and [man pages](https://github.com/bundler/bundler/tree/master/man)
 - Fixing typos
 - [Triage existing issues](doc/contributing/BUG_TRIAGE.md)
 - [Opening new issues](doc/contributing/ISSUES.md) (suggest feature requests, report new bugs)